 I don’t want everyone as a client.
 I want a few awesome business rock stars.
 And truthfully, that’s all you need to get started, too.
 Stop letting fear run your business–and by extension, your pricing.
 Charge more.
 And when people say “Charge less so you can build up a client base”, feel free to refer them to this blog post so they can charge more, too!

 The intersection of finding a handful of great clients and charging them a premium is where successful businesses are built.
 It takes a lot of courage that most people don’t have.
 It’s time for you to put away that fear and build a business at that crossroads.

 Here’s to courage, and charging more!Copyright © 2008

 This feed is for personal, non-commercial use only.

 The use of this feed on other websites breaches copyright.
 If this content is not in your news reader, it makes the page you are viewing an infringement of the copyright.
 (Digital Fingerprint:

-The post My Personal Transformation: 6 Life Lessons From 6 Years of Blogging appeared first on Starting Your Own Business with Erica Douglass.
+The post Why “Charge Less” is Almost Always the Wrong Advice appeared first on Starting Your Own Business with Erica Douglass.